-If you decide not to prototype your app with wireframes, QML Preview provides lets you to mock up your application using QML.
+If you decide not to prototype your app with wireframes, QML Preview provides lets you mock up your app using QML.

 As you write QML code in the editor, the QML preview is updated on the fly to reflect the new code.
 Although it might take longer than creating wireframes, prototyping using QML creates code that you can reuse when you begin developing your app.

 You have lots of components at your disposal.
-Take a look at Building the UI to learn about ways that you can structure your app and the components that you can use.
+Look at Building the UI to learn about ways that you can structure your app and the components that you can use.